Student Success Funds

-Services for Undocumented Students at UC Merced are able to provide support to students who face extenuating financial challenges through Emergency Funds.
+Services for Undocumented Students at UC Merced provide support to students facing extenuating financial challenges.

-Note: These grants are for EMERGENCIES ONLY as outlined below.
-There are two types of funds
+These grants are for student use as outlined below.
+There are two types of funds:

-- General Emergency Funds are up to $300- designed to provide financial assistance to students with the following extenuating expenses: rent, medical services, books, groceries, and other emergency expenses as determined by the Associate Director of the Bright Success Center
+- General Student Success Funds are up to $300- designed to provide financial assistance to students with the following extenuating expenses:

 In order to be eligible for either emergency grant(s) students must meet all of the following criteria:

 - Must be undocumented

 - Must be a current UC Merced student enrolled in a minimum of 12 units

 - Must be low-income as defined by financial aid guidelines